-Further along, at various locations around the outside of the Vancouver Convention Centre, are other trendy restaurants like the Cactus Club and Mahoney’s.
+Further along, at various locations around the outside of the Vancouver Convention Centre, are other trendy restaurants like the Cactus Club and Mahony’s.
 Sit by a window and enjoy the scenery, or just keep on walking, jogging or cycling in this absolutely breath-taking part of Vancouver.

 Coal Harbour is also where you board Harbour Cruises which depart for trips up Burrard Inlet, across to the North Shore, or under the Lions Gate Bridge around Stanley Park and into English Bay (the body of water, not the beach).